tytydraco/yessleep/out/Someone_Stole_the_Rifle_Built_to_Kill_Gods_Then_They_Pointed_It_at_Me.md

 **BANG.**

 A violent rush of air swept across my face.
-I blinked, expecting pain, but instead all I could see was the back of a black suit.
+I blinked, expecting pain, but instead all I could see was the back of a black shirt.

 I slowly looked up.